NickBulbeck/th_project6/readme.md

 with this project; that was never the intention.
 I've really made the basic minimum of stylistic changes for the Exceeds Expectations rubric:
  - Added a lightGrey and darkGrey colour variable for the paragraph text;
+ - Added the colour to the article background
  - Added box shading to the image links on the home page;
  - Added a transition to the box-shading.
  So, there you are.